 COP.1.
 Uniform care of patients is provided in all settings of the organization and is guided by the applicable laws, regulations and guidelines.
 COP.2.
-Emergency services are guided by policies, procedures and applicable laws and regulations.
+Emergency services not available should be mentioned on a board to be placed at the main gate of the hospital and other strategic locations within the premises.
 COP.3.
 The ambulance services are commensurate with the scope of the services provided by the organization.
 COP.4.
-Policies and procedures guide the care of patients requiring cardio-pulmonary resuscitation.
+Policies and procedures guide the care of patients in the High Dependency Units.
 COP.5.
 Policies and procedures guide the care of vulnerable patients (elderly, physically and/or mentally challenged and children).
 COP.6.
 Policies and procedures guide the care of obstetrical patients.
 COP.7.
 Policies and procedures guide the care of Pediatric patients.
 COP.8.
+Policies and procedures guide the care of patients undergoing regimental therapy.
+COP.9.
 Policies and procedures guide the care of patients undergoing moderate sedation.
 COP.9.
 Policies and procedures guide the administration of anesthesia.
 COP.10.
 Policies and procedures guide the care of patients undergoing surgical procedures.
 COP.11.
 Policies and procedures guide the care of patients under restraints.
 COP.12.
 Policies and procedures guide appropriate pain management.
 COP.13.
 Policies and procedures guide appropriate rehabilitative services.
 COP.14.
 Policies and procedures guide all research activities.
 COP.15.
-Policies and procedures guide nutritional therapy.
+Policies and procedures guide Dieto therapy.
+COP.16.
+Policies and procedures guide the end of life care.